enauman/vfd/README.md

 	<code>disp.segment(int g, int s, int duration)</code>; Turn on segment specified on digit specified for given duration in ms.<br />
 	<code>disp.number(int g, int num)</code>; If segments are sequenced according to conventional number segment mapping (see above) will display number 0-9 on digit specified.
 On for 5 ms.<br />
 	<code>disp.multiDigitNumber(int num)</code>; If segments are sequenced according to conventional number segment mapping (see above) and digits are sequenced right to left, will display integers up to 99999, right justified.
 Multiplexed, 5 ms per digit.
 Note this can only work if the digit grids are adjacent.
 In the above example VFD the colon grid messes up 3- or more digit numbers.<br />
 	<code>disp.crazyEights(int speed)</code>; Run an 8 pattern of segments on all digits, if segments are sequenced according to conventional number segment mapping (see above).
+This will work on the 9-segment number display option mentioned above as well if you add '9' as the 5th argument to the display object instance.
   ## Multiplexing different elements
   Let's say you want different multiplexed elements to alternate, like a multi-digit number to blink.
 You can't use a delay because the current element will be blocked at its last multiplexed state.
 My solution is to use a state variable that changes via a timer condition:
   <pre>